 Poster Presentation Guidelines

-Poster sessions will be held on Tuesday and Thursday, and posters should be posted for the entirety of the day that you are presenting so that people may peruse posters throughout the day.
-You are expected to be at your poster during the 4:30-5:30 poster presentation session itself.
+Poster sessions will be held on Wednesday and Friday, and posters should be posted for the entirety of the day that you are presenting so that people may peruse posters throughout the day.
+You are expected to be at your poster during the poster presentation session itself (4:30-5:45pm Wednesday, 3-4pm Friday).

-Your poster file may be posted on your abstract page if you would like to share your findings with the broader audience outside of the Rendezvous; this option will only be available to presentations that meet the copyright requirements for online publishing.
+Please print and bring your poster with you to the Rendezvous - our staff are not able to print your poster.
+If you would like to share your findings with the broader audience outside of the Rendezvous, you can also upload your poster and post it as a file on your abstract page (see upload link below); this option will only be available to presentations that meet the copyright requirements for online publishing.

 - Size: Maximum poster dimensions are 36" height x 48" width

 - Setup/Takedown: Poster up by 8:30am, down by 5:45pm (poster hall is open at 7:30am and closes at 6:00pm)

 - Presentation time: Wednesday 4:30pm-5:45pm / Friday 3:00-4:00pm

 - Uploading: Upload presentation using this link